Bexarotene Gel (Targretin® Gel Formulation)

 Possible Side Effects of Bexarotene Gel Formulation

 There are a number of things you can do to manage the side effects of bexarotene gel formulation.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 While using this gel, your skin may develop redness, itching, burning, irritation and scaling in the area of application.
+Make sure to apply the medication only to the affected areas and avoid healthy skin.
 Your skin will be more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after you stop taking the medication.
 Avoid the sun as much as possible, as even a little exposure can cause a burn.
 Do not use a sunlamp or tanning bed.
 Wear sunglasses and long sleeves/pants to protect your skin and eyes.
 Talk to your healthcare provider before using topical lotions and moisturizers as these may interfere with the medication if applied to the same areas.

 This medication can make your skin more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.

 As noted above, exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 1 month after treatment.
+Effective birth control is necessary 1 month before starting the medication, during treatment and for at least 1 month after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed while using this medication.